RetroReversing/retroReversing/categories/tutorials/Introduction.md

 ## ISO files
-ISO files are sometimes called ROMs and technically they are a copy of data that was on a Read-Only memory format but there are some fundamental differences between them.
+ISO files are sometimes incorrectly called ROMs and technically they are a copy of data that was on a Read-Only memory format but there are some fundamental differences between them.

 If you are unaware ISO files are copies of the data on a CD, DVD or Blu-ray Disc.
 Thus one of the major differences between this and a ROM file is it actually is a standard file format that can be opened in a tool such as Windows Explorer or Apple Finder and you can explore all the sub files inside.